lyovushka/netbook/README.md

 ## About

 A Jupyter notebook client for your terminal.
+It aims to emulate the functionality of the classic Jupyter notebook.
 Built on the excellent [textual](https://github.com/Textualize/textual) framework with image support from [textual-image](https://github.com/lnqs/textual-image).

 ## Demo